ACPD

 Ziggy Chau

-According to a recent article by John O’Connor in The Press of Atlantic City, data presented by Police Chief James Sarkos indicates that crime decreased by 8.6% in 2024, with an additional 19.19% reduction observed in the first quarter of 2025.
-Calls for service have also declined by over 9% compared to the same period last year, and more than 170 arrests have been made in the past two weeks alone.
+According to reporting by The Press of Atlantic City, data presented by Police Chief James Sarkos indicates that overall crime declined by 8.6% in 2024, with an additional 19.19% decrease recorded during the first quarter of 2025.
+Calls for service have also dropped by more than 9% compared to the same period last year.

-City and state leaders are collaborating to ensure these advancements contribute to a broader shift in public perception.
-As The Press of Atlantic City reports, officials from the Department of Community Affairs are coordinating communications with the city’s Public Safety Director Sean Riggin, the Police Department’s Public Information Office, and community-based partners to disseminate information about the city's progress.
+As reported by The Press of Atlantic City, officials from the Department of Community Affairs are working alongside the City’s Public Safety Director, the Atlantic City Police Department’s Public Information Office, and community partners to align messaging and share verified information consistently.

 Read the original reporting by The Press of Atlantic City’s John O’Connor here: